Tumult97/Obsidian-Files/Work/Work files/System docs/DCP/Bulk Approval Limit Switches.md

 3. The user will input the amount they want to transfer to that facility
 4. If the switch is valid/compliant for that facility then the icon on the top left will be a green circle check
 5. If the switch is not valid/compliant then the icon top left will be a red warning symbol and a comment input will be visible to add commentary
+6. One all the information they need is inputted then they

 ## Architecture